boisgera/pioupiou/mkdocs/universe.md

 ```

 As a special case, constant random variables
-– which depend deterministically of zero random variables -
+– which depend deterministically on zero existing random variables -
 do not increase the size of the universe either:

 ```python